Kelowna – 3199 Appaloosa Road (Balsam Place)

 About the project

-This temporary housing project will provide 60 homes with support services for people at risk of or experiencing homelessness in Kelowna.
-This site will host 60 single-room units, each with a bed, desk, mini fridge, air conditioning, heat and storage.
+Balsam Place will provide 60 homes with support services for people at risk of or experiencing homelessness in Kelowna.
+This site hosts 60 single-room units, each with a bed, desk, mini fridge, air conditioning, heat and storage.
 Residents will have access to shared washrooms and laundry onsite, as well as common dining, amenity and meeting spaces.

-The site will be designed to minimize impact on neighbours.
-There will also be security features for the benefit of the residents and the surrounding community.
+The temporary housing is designed to minimize impact on neighbours.
+There are also several security features for the benefit of the residents and the surrounding community.
 These include:

 • 24/7 staff onsite